Page navigation

 Which are the best-paying industries?

 The ISE and Graduate Outcomes disagree about which industries pay the most and what they pay.
 Comparing them is not straightforward, though, as there are differences in how industries are grouped.
 Built environment, for example, does not have its own category in Graduate Outcomes.
-Despite this, we can still see overlap with financial services, engineering, IT, and energy appearing on both.
+Despite this, we can still see overlap with financial services, engineering, and health professionals appearing on both.

 ISE data